-In an early hypnosis experiment, for example, Ernst Hilgard had subject hold their hands in a bucket of cold water.
+In an early hypnosis experiment, for example, Ernst Hilgard had subjects hold their hands in a bucket of cold water.
 Compared to non-hypnotized subjects, those under hypnosis were able to hold their hands in the water for much longer; but ultimately, once the pain became too great, they exited the trance state and removed their hands.

 The non-state theory, on the other hand, suggests that hypnotized subjects are playing the role of a person under hypnosis.
-We have expectations and assumptions of how we’re supposed to act in this role, and that influences our behavior during and after a hypnotherapy session.
+We have certain conclusions and assumptions of how we’re supposed to act in this role, and that influences our behavior during and after a hypnotherapy session.
 Therefore, positive responses to hypnosis are formed because that’s how subjects expect or assume they should act afterwards.

 Which Theory Is Correct?

 Recent research suggests that the state theory may, in fact, be correct.
 Thanks to modern brain imaging technology, research has shown that brain behavior changes when acting on hypnotic suggestions.

 And the research has been very compelling.
 Here’s an example: